 To avoid using any oil, add half of the enchilada sauce n the bottom of a 9 X 13-inch pan, and then roll the enchiladas together.

 ROLLING THE TORTILLAS FOR VEGAN ENCHILADAS

-As soon as the bottom of the pan is covered in half the enchilada sauce, it is time to roll the tortillas.
+As soon as the pan's bottom is covered in half the enchilada sauce, it is time to roll the tortillas.

 First, lay each tortilla on a flat surface.
 Next, using the combined jackfruit mixture, place a generous amount in the middle of the tortilla lengthwise.

 Now, pour the remaining enchilada sauce equally over the top of the stuffed tortillas.
-For an added bonus, using a squirt bottle, I drizzled additional Skinny NachoCheese Sauce on top.
+For a bonus, using a squirt bottle, I drizzled additional Skinny NachoCheese Sauce on top.

 GARNISH OPTIONS FOR VEGAN ENCHILADAS

-Even though these enchiladas are fabulous alone, I love to add extras to make it pretty and a bit more yummy.
+Even though these enchiladas are fabulous alone, I love to add extras to make them pretty and a bit more yummy.

-Because I love Mexican food, I often find myself thinking about the possibilities of different recipes to make.
-Without a doubt, vegan enchiladas are a game-changer.
+Because I love Mexican food, I often think about the possibilities of different recipes, but, without a doubt, vegan enchiladas are a game-changer.
 My family, for instance, is my test kitchen.
 And, by no means are they easily swayed.

-Even though I love my Green Plant-Based Potato and Kale Enchiladas, my family is now fans of my new vegan enchilada recipe.
+Even though I love my Green Plant-Based Potato and Kale Enchiladas, my family is now a fan of my new vegan enchilada recipe.